To buy the book

 First of all philosophy is not an academic discipline.
 It is the study, which should concern all thinking human beings, of how to live and how to die.
 (26)

-If that is philosophy, then I get it, and even have some practice if not proficiency, being fully engaged in the study of how to live, while putting off thinking about how to die until I’ve made adequate progress on the first part.
-And I discover that a philosopher (Epicurus) asked a question that has occasionally entered my baffled head: “What use is philosophy, unless it casts out suffering from the soul?”
+If that is philosophy, then I get it, being fully if failingly engaged in the study of how to live, while putting off thinking about how to die until there’s been adequate progress on the first part.
+And I discover that Epicurus asked a question that has occasionally entered my head: “What use is philosophy, unless it casts out suffering from the soul?”
 I realize, in reading this, that I have a child’s assumption that professional philosophers ought to be wise, just as qualified psychologists ought to be balanced (and doctors healthy? where could this lead?)
-But enough of my naivety.
-The real stumbling block may be this:
+But the real stumbling block may be this:

 The hazard with philosophy is that it tends to elevate system above humanity.
 (26)